-Prairie State Legal Services is composed of over 165 staff members located throughout our 36-county service area.
+Prairie State Legal Services is composed of more than 200 staff members located throughout our 36-county service area.

 DIRECTOR of Information Technology

 DIRECTOR of Litigation

 rock island OFFICE

 Denise Conklin is the Executive Director of Prairie State Legal Services.
 She began her career at Prairie State as a Volunteer Attorney in our Peoria Office 2004 and became a Staff Attorney in 2007.
 Denise later became Managing Attorney in 2009.

 Prior to joining Prairie State, Denise worked as a Senior Associate in the Litigation Department of the Katten Muchin Rosenman law firm in Chicago, Illinois.
 She graduated Magna Cum Laude with a Juris Doctor degree from the University of Illinois College of Law in 1997.
 She received her Bachelor of Arts in English Literature from The University of Illinois Urbana-Champaign in 1994.

 Denise is admitted to practice law in the State of Illinois and in the United States District Court for the Northern and Central Districts of Illinois.
 Her practice focuses on all aspects of poverty law, including family law, government benefits, education law, and housing law.